Want to see the URL Targeting feature in action? Check out our two-minute video on URL Targeting:

-For example, a full URL would be:
+For example, a full URL might be:

-Setting it up:
+To set it up:

-Now, you will want to identify a common URL structure for all of the pages that should be excluded from the test.
+Identify a common URL structure for all of the pages that should be excluded from the test.

-In the URL targeting section, choose “Exclude URLs,” and select “Substring match” from the dropdown menu.
-Enter the portion of the URL that is guaranteed to be the same across the specific set of pages you want to exclude (in this example,
+In URL Targeting, under Exclude URLs, select Substring match from the dropdown menu.
+Enter the portion of the URL that is guaranteed to be the same across the set of pages you want to exclude (in this example,

-Expert users can use regular expressions ("regex") to specify a set of pages on which an experiment should run.
+Expert users can use regular expressions ("RegEx") to specify a set of pages on which an experiment should run.
 For example, to target all pages on your site where the snippet is implemented, use a regular expression match and enter

 .* as your match condition.